Enhance what already exists

 is responsible for biogas purchasing

-As an independent transport network operator (ITO), we have no influence on the origin and production process of the gas in our pipelines.
-We therefore do not own the gas.
-Nevertheless, we make our contribution and therefore co-operate closely with biogas plant operators in order to find the technically and economically optimal solution for integration into our grid.
-We currently feed biogas into our grid from four feed-in plants.
-Three further plants are already under construction and six are in the concrete planning stage.
-The main advantage of biogas for us as a transmission system operator is that no adjustments need to be made to the existing pipeline network in order to transport it.
+As an independent transmission operator (ITO), we exert no influence on either the origin of the gas in our pipelines or on the processes for its production.
+Basically, therefore, we also do not own the gas.
+Nevertheless, we do make a contribution and, to this end, we cooperate closely with the biogas plant operators in order, together with them, to seek out the best technical and economic solutions for integration into our grid.
+At present, we feed biogas into our grid from four feed-in plants.
+Three further plants are already under construction and six are in the explicit planning phase.
+For us, as a transmission system operator, the particular advantage is that no adjustments need to be made to the existing pipeline grid in order to transport biogas.

 Sascha Tenholter

-is responsible for feeding biogas into our grid
+is responsible for the feed-in of biogas into our grid

 Blau getöntes, geometrisch geschnittenes Portrait von Sascha Tenholter, verantwortlich für die Biogaseinspeisung.

-The transformation from natural gas to green gases, above all hydrogen, is an opportunity of the century.
+The shift away from natural gas to green gases, spearheaded by hydrogen, is the opportunity of the century.